-While THC is beneficial to many people, there’s nothing worse than getting too high.
-Interestingly enough, because CBD is THC’s non-psychoactive counterpart, it seems as though CBD can help when you get too high.
+CBD to Calm a High? – While THC is beneficial to many people, there’s nothing worse than getting too high.
 Let’s figure it out, once and for all because it’s true: CBD helps when you get too high.

 Over 100 cannabinoids have been discovered in the cannabis plant.
 While scientists are still trying to discover each of their unique functions, we do know quite a bit about THC and CBD.

 Tetrahydrocannabinol, or THC, was discovered by cannabis researcher Raphael Mechoulam in the 1940s.
 He was also the first person to isolate the THC molecule, which happened in the same decade.
 Since then, scientists have been quietly studying the impact of THC on the endocannabinoid system, its psychoactive effects and its application to pharmacology.

 Cannabidiol, or CBD, was also discovered in the 1940s.
 Through the 1960s society was very aware of the cannabis movement, but wasn’t aware of CBD.
 Why?
 Because CBD is nonpsychoactive.
 More so than ever before, nonpsychoactive CBD is solidifying its position in its day-to-day use.